Tomava/SecureNotes/README.md

 ## Development

-This will allow to run frontend and backend without docker:
+This will allow to run frontend and backend in development mode with hot reload:

 ### Backend
 ```sh